mandeep/Travis-Encrypt/README.rst

     $  travis-encrypt --env mandeep Travis-Encrypt /home/user/.travis.yml

-The application will then issue a mandatory password prompt.
-Once the password is filled, Travis Encrypt will write the encrypted password or environment variable to the given .travis.yml file.
+The application will then issue a prompt where the user can enter either a password or environment variable.
+In both cases, the prompt will print 'Password:'.
+Once the prompt is answered, Travis Encrypt will write the encrypted password or environment variable to the given .travis.yml file.

 .. |travis| image:: https://travis-ci.org/mandeep/Travis-Encrypt.svg?branch=master